hdu-hh/Covid19_CQSI_Plan/README.md

 ### Alternatives

-If herd-immunization is currently the only way to stop Covid-19 from doing more harm then the current alternatives have to be evaluated
+If herd-immunization is currently the only way to stop Covid-19 from doing more harm then the current alternatives have to be evaluated:

 #### Uncontrolled Spreading

 - high risk people suffer severely
 - the health system may be overloaded
   - an overloaded health system is catastrophic
 - the supply chain is impacted by sick leaves, etc.

 #### Slowed Spreading ("Flattened Curve")